vibe-code-inc/pm-board-experiment/README.md

-# PM Board Experiment - Task Management Application
+# PM Board - Task Management Application

-PM Board Experiment is a modern task management application built with React and TypeScript that helps users organize and track tasks across different projects.
+PM Board is a modern task management application built with React and TypeScript that helps users organize and track tasks across different projects.

 ## Features